bstrahija/assets-ci/README.markdown

 	<?php Assets::css(array('bootstrap.less', 'init.css', 'style.css')); ?>
 	<?php Assets::js(array('libs/jquery.js', 'script.js', 'bean.coffee')); ?>

+You can load the javascript files from the CDN using:

+	<?php Assets::cdn(array('jquery','jquery-validate','jqueryui'));?>

 There's also a method for clearing all cached files:

 	<?php Assets::clear_cache(); ?>

 The default configuration assumes your assets directory is in the root of your project.
 Be sure to set the permissions for the cache directory so it can be writeable.

+Note about "freeze" option: This basicly tells the lib not to scan the files and folders for new and changed files, but to pull all the info from the info.cache file.
+This speeds up the whole process a little bit.
+Useful for apps with a bigger load in production.

 ### LESS / CoffeeScript